 When phlebotomy is used, blood will be withdrawn in amounts of 300 mL to 500 mL every few days at first, then every few weeks, and then every few months.
 The treatment goal will be to keep the blood hemoglobin level within the low-to-normal range.
 Often, the process of blood withdrawal can be stopped for months at a time if the hemoglobin level stays in the required range.
 For seniors or for people with heart or brain blood vessel disease, less blood is usually taken (i.e., only 200 mL to 300 mL twice a week).
 Once a person's hemoglobin levels are normal, they will probably have monthly doctor's appointments.

 If the blood has high white blood cell and platelet counts in addition to a high content of red blood cells, the physician may prescribe a medication that cuts down blood cell production by the bone marrow (e.g., hydroxyurea, ruxolitinib).

 Complications such as high uric acid blood levels and itchy skin may be treated with allopurinol or antihistamines, respectively.

 Unfortunately, there's no way to prevent polycythemia vera.
-However, you may reduce your risk of secondary polycythemia by not smoking and by not spending long periods of time at high altitudes.
+However, you may reduce your risk of secondary polycythemia by not smoking.